Henry Innes-Ker, 8th Duke of Roxburghe: Early life

-Henry John Innes-Ker was born on 24 July 1876.
-He was the son of James Henry Robert Innes-Ker, 7th Duke of Roxburghe (1839–1892) and Lady Anne Emily Spencer-Churchill (1854–1923), the fourth daughter of John Spencer-Churchill, 7th Duke of Marlborough, who served in Conservative governments as Lord President of the Council and Lord Lieutenant of Ireland, and his wife, Lady Frances Vane, daughter of the 3rd Marquess of Londonderry.
+Henry John Innes-Ker was born on 25 July 1876.
+He was the son of James Innes-Ker, 7th Duke of Roxburghe (1839–1892) and Lady Anne Spencer-Churchill (1854–1923), the fourth daughter of John Spencer-Churchill, 7th Duke of Marlborough, who served in Conservative governments as Lord President of the Council and Lord Lieutenant of Ireland, and his wife, Lady Frances Vane, daughter of the 3rd Marquess of Londonderry.
 His first cousin was Winston Churchill.
-His younger brother, Lord Robert Edward Innes-Ker (1885–1958) married the actress Jose Collins.
+His younger brother, Lord Robert Innes-Ker (1885–1958), married the actress José Collins.

-He attended the Royal Military College, Sandhurst and Eton College.
+He attended the Royal Military College, Sandhurst, and Eton College.

 Peerage

 On 23 October 1892, following his father's death, he succeeded to the titles of 8th Duke of Roxburghe, 8th Marquess of Bowmont and Cessford, 12th Earl of Roxburghe, 8th Earl of Kelso, 3rd Earl Innes, 8th Viscount of Broxmouth, 9th Baronet Innes, 12th Lord Roxburghe, and 12th Lord Ker of Cessford and Cavertoun.